Columba of Cornwall: Legacy and veneration

 Hagiographer and historian Sabine Baring-Gold has suggested that Columba might have been a man, but there is no evidence of it and it is commonly accepted that she was a woman.
 She is the patron of the churches of St Columba Major and St Columba Minor in Cornwall, documented in c.1240 and 1284 respectively.
 St Columba Church Major was one of the wealthiest churches in Cornwall, so it was staffed by parish priests and seven chantry priests during the 15th and early 16th centuries, which may explain why there are well-developed traditions surrounding Columba.
-They were written down in Cornish by the late 16th century by a physician who worked at St Coumb Minor or a nearby town and was addressed to Roscarrock.
+They were written down in Cornish by the late 16th century by a physician who worked in St Columb Minor or a nearby town and were addressed to Roscarrock.
 In 1607, Roscarrock described the text as a poem to his friend, historian William Camden.
 Local tradition states that at the site of Columba's execution, "a spring gushed forth along the path of her fallen blood", and was marked in Roscarrock's day by a well; as of 2000 traces of the well and a cemetery remained there.
 Roscarrock reports the legend that the water from the well would not boil.

-Orme states the feast day of Colomba has "a complex history".
+Orme states the feast day of Columba has "a complex history".
 There are differences in the date it was celebrated; at St Columba Major, the dates cited are the Thursday after 1 November, the nearest Sunday to 17 November and the Sunday after the second Thursday before 13 November.
 At St Columb Major, her feast day was held on about 15 November, "depending upon the full moon".
-Her feast day was then moveable, like at other Cornish parishes, but at some point apparently changed from Thursday to Sunday at St. Columb Major.
-Fairs were held at St Columba Major on 25 April and on 24 June.
+Her feast day was then moveable, like at other Cornish parishes, but at some point apparently changed from Thursday to Sunday at St Columb Major.
+Fairs were held at St Columb Major on 25 April and on 24 June.